Inedo/inedo-docs/Content/proget/feeds/conda/howto-conda-proxy.md

 ![SCA Features](/resources/docs/proget-conda-newfeed-sca.png){height="" width="50%"}

-Finally, we select [Set Feed Features], which will create the feeds, and redirect us to our `public-conda` feed, now populated with packages proxied from the public OSS Conda repository.
+Finally, we select [Set Feed Features], which will create the feed, and redirect us to our `public-conda` feed, now populated with packages proxied from the public OSS Conda repository.

 ![Feed](/resources/docs/proget-conda-publicfeed.png){height="" width="50%"}